 Quiet enjoyment of Sunday Services is one important aspect of participation in First Parish, but there are many others for those who want to get more involved.
 Are you drawn to our music?
-There are choirs for children, youth and adults.
+There are choirs for children and adults, as well as a handbell choir.
 Interested in religious education for your children, youth or yourself?
 We have offerings for all age groups.
 Our Social Action committees and projects offer you a variety of opportunities to make an impact on the larger world, in keeping with your personal values.
 Would you like to explore your spirituality in a smaller group?
 Perhaps you might enjoy a Chalice Circle or one of our adult religious education offerings.
 For some, ushering or acting as a Coffee host on Sunday is a great way to meet people – practically everybody has a nametag.
 Many members say that joining a committee is the best way to get to know people, and there are many committees to choose from.
 We also have frequent events whose only purpose is fun.
-Look for them on the Community Life page, in the Sunday bulletin, or in our emails.
 Ours is a friendly congregation, and we hope you will take an opportunity or two to know us better.

 Other opportunities to get involved include:

 Our church cannot run without its volunteers.
 Neither can it be as effective in the larger world.
 Committees spearhead or assist in every aspect of our parish community.
 Some are weekly or monthly commitments while others require only an hour here and there.
 Whether your talents are musical or financial, your interests cooking for the homeless or organizing a party, there is a committee eager to welcome you.

 Stewardship and Capital Campaign